Morning glories and mustard: U.S. investigates unsolicited seed mystery

 Most states are asking people to report the packages to the state agriculture department, which will then send inspectors to collect them.

-Sadie Crawford, who works in marketing in Townsend, Massachusetts, said she had just ordered watermelon, ivy and morning glory seeds from Amazon.com Inc (AMZN.O), so assumed the two packages she received were just mislabeled.
+Sadie Crawford, who works in marketing in Townsend, Massachusetts, said she had just ordered watermelon, ivy and morning glory seeds from Amazon.com Inc, so she assumed the two packages she received were just mislabeled.

 “I put them in water and got some sprouts,” said Crawford.
 “We were really curious what they were.”